 Saying goodbye at the airport was the hardest it’s ever been.

 In the car on the way home, I consoled myself with podcasts.
-I needed other voices to drown out my own mournful chatter.
+I needed wiser voices to drown out my own mournful chatter.
 The Internet works in mysterious ways because, no kidding, this is what came up on my podcast player:

 Kelly Corrigan and Julie Lythcott-Haims are two of my Internet role models when it comes to parenting and citizenship.
 Kelly is a memoirist and PBS host.
 Julie is the author of How to Raise an Adult and Your Turn, an “adulting manual” I casually left on the bedside table in Sam’s old room (now our guest room).